Jeremy Pena Player Props: Astros vs. Guardians

 Jeremy Pena At The Plate

-- In 30.0% of his games this season, Pena has driven in at least one run.
-In seven of those games (11.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.
+- Pena has had an RBI in 18 games this season (29.5%), including seven multi-RBI outings (11.5%).
+He has also driven home three or more of his team's runs in one contest.

-- In 46.7% of his games this year, he has scored at least once.
-And he's had six games with multiple runs (10.0%).
+- He has scored in 29 of 61 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.